 - In the Eulerian multiphase model (this section in the separate Theory Guide), the general porous media modeling approach, physical laws, and equations described below are applied to the corresponding phase for mass continuity, momentum, energy, and all the other scalar equations.

 - The Superficial Velocity Porous Formulation generally gives good representations of the bulk pressure loss through a porous region.
-However, since the superficial velocity values within a porous region remain the same as those outside the porous region, it cannot predict the velocity increase in porous zones and thus limits the accuracy of the model.
+However, since the superficial velocity values within a porous region remain the same as those outside the porous region, it cannot predict the velocity increase in porous zones, thus limiting the model’s accuracy.

-Porous media are modeled by the addition of a momentum source term to the standard fluid flow equations.
-The source term is composed of two parts: a viscous loss term (Darcy), and an inertial loss term.
+Porous media are modeled by adding a momentum source term to the standard fluid flow equations.
+The source term comprises two parts: a viscous loss term (Darcy) and an inertial loss term.

-Having several years of experience in simulating a wide range of problems in various CFD fields using Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
+With several years of experience in simulating various problems in various CFD fields using ANSYS Fluent software, the MR-CFD team is ready to offer extensive modeling, meshing, and simulation services.
 Simulation Services for acoustical simulations are categorized as follows:

 - Premixed Combustion in Porous Zone